Best PMP Exam Prep Books for 2021

 What is the PMP Exam?

 The PMP exam is a certification process for professionals to receives the PMP credential.
-Project managers and business professionals considers the PMI’s Project Management Professional certification as an important and distinguishing credential recognized globally.
+Project managers and business professionals consider PMI’s Project Management Professional certification as an important and distinguishing credential recognized globally.
 Professionals can take the examination after showing proof of eligibility.
 After receiving the credential, certified professionals maintain it through a Continuing Certification Requirements (CCR) program.
 PMP certificate holders continue to be among the highest paid in the technology industry.
 Companies offer lucrative positions to candidate employees who are PMP to lead important projects.

 The Top 5 PMP Prep Books